 Belgium's top 15 customers

-With EUR 59.5 billion, Germany remained our number one client in 2016.
-Exports fell by 0.7%, when compared to a year earlier.
-France held on to second place with exports amounting to EUR 54.9 billion.
-In comparison to the previous year, exports had decreased by 0.9%.
-Finally, Belgian exports to the Netherlands dropped by 2.3% in value, from EUR 41.1 billion in 2015 to EUR 40.1 billion in 2016.
+With roughly EUR 17.6 billion, Germany remained our number one client after the first three months of 2021.
+Exports to this country were up by 1.7% (+EUR 286.9 million) when compared to the same period a year earlier.
+France held on to second place with exports amounting to EUR 14.9 billion.
+In comparison to a year earlier, exports had increased by 10.0% (+EUR 1.4 billion).
+Finally, Belgian exports to the Netherlands have risen by 5.5% (+EUR 621.2 million) in value to EUR 11.9 billion after the first quarter of 2021.

 Belgium's top 15 suppliers